Introduction

 Step 2: Get LUKS Partition UUID

-blkid /dev/nvme0n1p5
+blkid /dev/nvme0n1p6

-/dev/nvme0n1p5: UUID="a1b2c3d4-e5f6-7890-abcd-ef1234567890" TYPE="crypto_LUKS" ...
+/dev/nvme0n1p6: UUID="a1b2c3d4-e5f6-7890-abcd-ef1234567890" TYPE="crypto_LUKS" ...

-Note down this LUKS UUID (e.g., a1b2c3d4-e5f6-7890-abcd-ef1234567890).
+Note down this LUKS UUID.

-Step 3: Configure GRUB Kernel Parameters
+Step 3: Configure GRUB Kernel Args

 nano -w /etc/default/grub

-Add or modify the following (Replace UUID with actual values):
+Add/Modify (Replace UUID with actual values):

-GRUB_CMDLINE_LINUX="rd.luks.uuid=3f5a6527-7334-4363-9e2d-e0e8c7c04488 rd.luks.allow-discards root=UUID=f3db74a5-dc70-48dd-a9a3-797a0daf5f5d rootfstype=btrfs"
+GRUB_CMDLINE_LINUX="rd.luks.uuid=a1b2c3d4-e5f6-7890-abcd-ef1234567890 rd.luks.allow-discards root=UUID=f3db74a5-dc70-48dd-a9a3-797a0daf5f5d rootfstype=btrfs"

 Parameter Explanation

-rd.luks.uuid=<UUID>: UUID of LUKS encrypted partition (Get viablkid /dev/nvme0n1p6)rd.luks.allow-discards: Allow SSD TRIM command to pass through encryption layer (Improve SSD performance)root=UUID=<UUID>: UUID of decrypted btrfs filesystem (Get viablkid /dev/mapper/gentoo-root)rootfstype=btrfs: Root filesystem type (Change toext4if using ext4)
+rd.luks.uuid=<UUID>: UUID of LUKS containerrd.luks.allow-discards: Allow SSD TRIM pass-throughroot=UUID=<UUID>: UUID of decrypted filesystem (e.g. btrfs inside mapper)rootfstype=btrfs: Root filesystem type

-Step 4: Install and Configure dracut
+Step 4: Configure Dracut for LUKS

 emerge --ask sys-kernel/dracut

-Create dracut config file:
+Create config /etc/dracut.conf.d/luks.conf:

 kernel_cmdline=""

-# Add necessary modules to support LUKS + btrfs
+# Add modules for LUKS + Filesystem

 add_dracutmodules+=" btrfs systemd crypt dm "

-# Add necessary tools
+# Add tools

 install_items+=" /sbin/cryptsetup /bin/grep "